larmarange/JLutils/README.md

 A collection of diverse R functions who don't fit (yet?) in another package.
 Please note that some functions could be removed from `JLutils` once incorporated in a more appropriate package.

+**Please note that this is a sandbox package.
+All functions have not been tested in details and some are very experimental.**

 Une collection de fonctions diverses R qui n'ont pas (encore ?) trouvé de place dans un autre package.
 Veuillez noter que certaines fonctions peuvent être retirées de `JLutils` une fois incorporées dans un package plus approprié.

+**Merci de noter qu'il s'agit d'un package "bac-à-sable".
+Toutes les fonctions n'ont pas été testées en profondeur et certaines sont très expérimentales.**

 How to install / Installation
 --------------